apigee/api-platform-samples/README.md

 1. Be sure you've updated `./api-platform-samples/setup/setenv.sh` as explained previously.

-2. cd to a sample proxy folder.
+2. cd to one of the sample proxy folders in `./api-platform-samples/sample-proxies`.

 3. Be sure you can execute the `deploy.sh` script.
 For example: